 Originally developed by Strathcona Park Lodge in 1977, the COLT program is one of the most respected outdoor semesters in the world.
-Today, two three-month COLT programs run each year – a 93 day semester from May to August and a 93 day semester from August until November – covering land and water based activities on Vancouver Island and in Squamish.
-COLT is accredited with the Private Career Training Institutions Agency of British Columbia, which means students are eligible for student loans and/or other training finances through their provincial governments.
+Today, two three-month COLT programs run each year – a 100 day semester from April to August and a 100 day semester from August until November – covering land and water based activities on Vancouver Island and in Squamish.
+COLT is accredited with the Private Career Training Institutions Agency of British Columbia, so that students are eligible for student loans and/or other training finances through their provincial governments.

 The program is based at Strathcona Park Lodge, one of the first outdoor education centres in Canada and still a leader in the field, introducing more than 5,000 school aged students, families and travellers from around the world to the wilderness each year.
-In the 1970s it was difficult for Lodge founders Jim and Myrna Boulding to find qualified guides, so in 1977, they started their own leadership training program, the Apprenticeship Program (now known as COLT) to train employees into the leaders they needed.
+In the 1970s it was difficult for Lodge founders Jim and Myrna Boulding to find qualified guides, so in 1977, they started their own leadership training program, the Apprenticeship Program (now known as COLT).
 More on the history of Strathcona and COLT.

 COLT is now recognized as one of the leading guide and instructor training programs.
 Students come from all over the world to learn from world-class instructors.
 The reputation of COLT precedes graduates when they pursue jobs and further education.
 COLT alumni work around the world as wilderness guides, outdoor educators and leaders in adventure travel companies, guide bureaus and schools.

 If you want to pursue a career in sea kayaking, mountaineering, river running, general wilderness guiding or any kind of outdoor and experiential education, the COLT program is an excellent place to start.
 COLT provides alumni with life-long skills in leadership, group management and personal understanding, and delivers a fun, instructive and supportive learning environment.

 - no trace camping